WikGitHub/Biochemistry-quiz-/README.md

-# Biocemistry quiz built using JavaScript, CSS and HTML
+# Biochemistry quiz built using JavaScript, CSS and HTML
 This project tests your biochemistry knowledge with a few questions.
 Fun fact, my undergraduate degree is in biochemistry!

 ## Project Description